digitalepidemiologylab/JavaScriptAPIs_MyFoodRepo/README.md

-# JavaScriptAPIs_MyOpenFood
+# JavaScriptAPIs_MyFoodRepo
-Our (partial) JavaScript implementation of our MyOpenFood API
+Our (partial) JavaScript implementation of our MyFoodRepo API